Telehealth Research & Innovation for Veterans with Cancer Scholars Program

 Program Expectations

 Participants are also expected to participate in a robust curriculum outlined below, as well as serve in an alumni network to foster future investigators.
-Feedback at multiple junctures is requested to ensure that the program meets its primary aims.
+Feedback at multiple junctures will be requested to ensure that the program meets its primary aims.
 While there is not a specific research outcome required by the end of the program, it is expected that participants will be able to demonstrate growth of their project through possible publications, abstracts, or presentations.

 Program Mentorship